Surrounding yourself with rich friends is a well-known strategy for making more money.

 Similarly, you will make more money if you meet rich friends, but you’ll likely feel miserable.

-The only solution is to decide who your real friends are – as distinct from who is in your wealth creation circle.
+Perhaps the best solution is to decide who your real friends are – as distinct from who is in your wealth creation circle.

 Spend quality time with your true friends for a pick-me-up, and hang out with your rich friends when you see your income sliding!

 Contrived?
-Perhaps.
+Maybe.
 It’s not easy being rich.

 Interesting thought.
 From a challenge perspective, I agree.
 To become better at anything you need to learn from those better than you.
 Hanging with a ‘millionaire next door’ is going to be an ongoing learning experience.
 But, if you find yourself in the company of a jet-setter, you may fall into a ‘keeping up with jonese’ mentality.
 I’m sure that’s not what you were referring to.